Table of contents

 Bottom Line

-On the downside, the fit is narrower and the midsole is stiffer than previous versions.
-Though the unique quicklace system takes some getting used to and these shoes don’t last quite as long as other models, if you want a pair that makes for fast movement in tough conditions, these shoes will be a perfect fit.
+On the downside, the fit is narrower, and the midsole is stiffer than most hiking shoes we reviewed.
+It’s also on the heavy side compared to the trail running shoes we recommend, and the unique quicklace system takes some getting used to.
+However, if you’re looking for footwear that promotes fast movement in tough conditions, these hiking shoes may be a perfect fit.

 Quick Specs